cybergarage/go-redis/examples/go-redis-server/README.md

 # go-redis-server

-The `go-redis` is disributed with the `go-redis-server` which is a example Redis compatible server implemetation using the `go-redis`.
+The `go-redis` is disributed with the `go-redis-server` which is a example Redis-compatible server implemetation using the `go-redis`.

 - [go-redis-server](../examples/go-redis-server)